As the Palaces Burn: Critical reception

-Blabbermouth.net gave the album a 8/10 stating “it's refreshing to find LAMB OF GOD refusing to court mainstream acceptance and instead wholeheartedly embracing its brutality.
-With confrontational lyrics, relentlessly harsh vocals (Blythe must gargle with broken glass), a virgin-tight rhythm section and riffs heavy enough to test the endurance of even the toughest moshpits, "As The Palaces Burn" is uncompromising in its aural assault.”
-Entertainment Weekly also gave the record a positive review stating “AS THE PALACES BURN” is lean and mean.
-Surrendering to the aggro pummeling is extremely satisfying.”
+Blabbermouth.net gave the album a 8/10 stating "it's refreshing to find LAMB OF GOD refusing to court mainstream acceptance and instead wholeheartedly embracing its brutality.
+With confrontational lyrics, relentlessly harsh vocals (Blythe must gargle with broken glass), a virgin-tight rhythm section and riffs heavy enough to test the endurance of even the toughest moshpits, "As The Palaces Burn" is uncompromising in its aural assault."
+Entertainment Weekly also gave the record a positive review stating "AS THE PALACES BURN" is lean and mean.
+Surrendering to the aggro pummeling is extremely satisfying."

-All Music gave the record a 3/5 stating “The band's second effort as Lamb of God, 2003's equally impressive As the Palaces Burn.
-First off, gone is that out-of-whack percussive curiosity (thanks, boys!), but the band's knack for conjuring tasty riffs out of death metal's tired and weathered carcass remains intact, and it's pleasantly refreshing to discover something memorable and compelling about virtually every song.”
+AllMusic gave the record a 3/5 stating "The band's second effort as Lamb of God, 2003's equally impressive As the Palaces Burn.
+First off, gone is that out-of-whack percussive curiosity (thanks, boys!), but the band's knack for conjuring tasty riffs out of death metal's tired and weathered carcass remains intact, and it's pleasantly refreshing to discover something memorable and compelling about virtually every song."